fireswah/Blender-AFrame_Tools_FF_QF/README.md

 This is a demo and only accounts for a few species at this point.
 Images were rendered from Blender sapling high poly trees, eyeballed from photos on the web.
 Gimp to create image atlas of each image.

+## **/images**
+This folder contains whole tree images for use with the AFrame tree-builder-points-component.js.
+It is also intended to be a working test of filenames for tree species.

+### How To Use
+Download the folder and place within your AFrame folder structure for a given scene.

+### Notes
+The ./image file path hard coded in the tree component.
+If you change the name of the folder, you'll have to update the file paths for trees in the component as well.